ABOUT THE JURIED SHOW

 Within these subdivisions are rich biotic communities that make the Sonoran Desert the most biologically diverse of north America's deserts.
 Habitats of the Sonoran Desert range from extremely hot, arid desert to semiarid tropical forests, from semidesert glassland to higher elevation coniferous forests, from chaparral to thornscrub.

 Of the seventy-one works submitted, nineteen were selected by the jury for inclusion in the exhibit.
-The works include portrayals of several of the region's iconic cacti and wildflowers as well as some lesser known plants.
+The works include portrayals of several of the region's iconic cacti and wildflowers and also some lesser known plants.